Named in honor of Ed Ray, a past president of Oregon State, Edward J. Ray Hall was completed in fall 2021.

 An innovative design, a sustainable future

 Edward J. Ray Hall serves the STEAM disciplines of science, technology, engineering, arts and mathematics.
 The building's architectural design encourages academic and research collaborations, flexible teaching and learning environments, and excellence in energy efficiency and sustainability.

-It was made possible thanks to a $5 million gift from an anonymous donor, a $1 million gift from Charles McGrath, founder and former president of Grace-Bio Labs, and gifts from other generous donors, who together contributed $10 million to match state funding.
+It was made possible thanks to a $5 million gift from an anonymous donor, a $1 million gift from Charles McGrath, founder and former president of Grace-Bio Labs, a $1 million gift from the Tykeson Family Foundation, and gifts from other generous donors who together contributed $10 million to match state funding.
 The total cost of the new building is $49 million.

 Learn how you can support your growing campus.